LiliMartinez23/electrical-safety-audit-report/README.md

-# electrical-safety-audit-report
+# Electrical-safety-audit-report
 A mere version of an electrical safety audit.
-Python, MySQL, and ttkbootstrap
+Built with Python, MySQL, and ttkbootstrap.